 - A-5.2 CCDC contracts do not include VAT or contingencies in the definition of Construction Price or Construction Cost.
-For the purposes of determining an appropriate fee, the OAA 600 and the RAIC Fee Guide have been revised and are now consistent with the approach taken by CCDC. - A-5.3 Refer to comments below on SCHEDULE A Post Construction Phase. - A-5.7 Recommend deleting clause A-5.7 and replacing it with similar wording to clause 11.9 of OAA 600-2021 . - 5.7 Termination expenses are in addition to compensation for the Consultant's Design Services and include: - expenses directly attributable to termination for which the Consultant is not otherwise compensated; - 2) plus an amount for the Consultant's anticipated profit calculated as 10% of the value of the Design Services remaining to be performed by the Consultant; or - 3) such other amount as may be mutually agreed.
+For the purposes of determining an appropriate fee, the OAA 600 and the RAIC Fee Guide do include these.
+If using a percentage fee Consultants should note that a fee of \x\% of the Construction Cost that excludes 13% VAT would be increased by 1.13 times the \x\% to account for this variance. - A-5.3 Refer to comments below on SCHEDULE A Post Construction Phase. - A-5.7 Recommend deleting clause A-5.7 and replacing it with the similar wording to clause 10.6 of OAA 600-2013 . - 10.6 Termination expenses are in addition to compensation for the Consultant's services and include expenses directly attributable to termination for which the Consultant is not otherwise compensated, plus an amount for the Consultant's anticipated profit calculated as 10% of the value of the services remaining to be performed by the Consultant or such other amount as may be mutually agreed.

-Alternatively insert in A-5.7 the standard value given in OAA 600-2021, e.g. "10% of the value of services remaining".
+Alternatively insert in A-5.7 the standard value given in OAA 600-2013 , e.g. "10% of the value of services remaining".